What is body odour?

 Who gets body odour and when?

 Body odour starts to occur during puberty.
 Men tend to suffer more from body odour than women as they sweat more from their apocrine glands.
 However, women actually have more sweat glands overall.

 Certain foods like curry, garlic or spices, alcohol, and some types of medication can also make our sweat smell unpleasant.

 If you sweat a lot, you may find that body odour is becoming a problem.
 Here are a few things that could help:

-- Make deodorant part of your daily routine.
+- Make deodorant a part of your daily routine.
 Rexona’s Motionsense™ formula responds to body movements, releasing bursts of freshness throughout the day.

 - As hair allows sweat to get trapped and cause body odour, shaving your underarms can help.

-Rexona has a range of antiperspirant innovations to help with body odour, including 48-hour protection, and our extra protection antiperspirant, Maximum Protection.
+Rexona has a range of antiperspirant innovations to help with body odour including 48-hour protection and our extra protection antiperspirant, Maximum Protection.